Cushing's syndrome: A look into the causes, symptoms and more

 Women with Cushing's syndrome may experience thicker facial or body hair along with absent or abnormal monthly periods.

-Men with Cushing syndrome may experience decreased libido, fertility along with erectile dysfunction.
+Men with Cushing syndrome may experience decreased libido

 Other symptoms include: